andyruwruw/enhanced-spotify-api/README.md

 ## [enhancedspotifyapi.com](http://enhancedspotifyapi.com)

+Still a work in progress, should be done this week.

 # Why Use enhanced-spotify-api?

 After months of working with Spotify's API and [spotify-web-api-node](https://github.com/thelinmichael/spotify-web-api-node), I found myself repeating code just to recieve the data I needed.